THE PROBLEM

 LOOKING AHEAD

-For future studies, one focus will be on the epigenetic mechanisms responsible for target gene activation by Setbp1 and also its role in the function of normal hematopoietic stem cells.
+For future studies, the focus will be on better understanding the epigenetic mechanisms responsible for target gene activation and repression induced by SETBP1.
 In summary, the work done in this laboratory has contributed significantly to the field of leukemia research, especially with the establishment of SETBP1 as a significant oncogene in the development of human myeloid neoplasms.
 The focus will continue to be on understanding the molecular mechanisms for its role in regulating LSC self-renewal and identifying effective therapeutic strategies for leukemias induced by its activation.